lyokha/ngx-export-tools-extra/README.md

 substitutions.
 In this example, it declares only one substitution *erase* which substitutes an empty string, i.e. *erases* the matched text.
-Notice that the argument of handler *subRequest* requires three parts delimited by *bar* symbols: the named regex, the named substitution, and the value.
+Notice that the argument of handler *subRequest* requires three parts delimited by *bar* symbols: the named regex, the named substitution, and the value to match against.

 ###### A simple test